tokagabr/NTI-Final-Project/README.md

 The dataset wasn’t fully complete and had some inconsistencies, but it was a great opportunity to practice **data cleaning, DAX calculations**, and **dashboard design** — and to experience working with real-world imperfect data.

 **Main Steps**
--Built a proper **data model** and defined relationships (Star Schema).
+- Built a proper **data model** and defined relationships (Star Schema).
--Created a **Date Table** with hierarchies (Year → Quarter → Month → Day).
+- Created a **Date Table** with hierarchies (Year → Quarter → Month → Day).
--Wrote DAX measures for:
+- Wrote DAX measures for:
   - Total Sales
   - Profit & Profit Margin
   - Avg / Max / Min Unit Price

 -Designed multiple report pages:
   - Sales Through Years
   - Profit in Regions